kkuchar2/leetcode_session_creator/README.md

 ## Disclaimer

-Leetcode may change the way they handle sessions at any time and this script may stop working.
-Use it until you can :)
+Use at your own risk.
+Since this is not an official API.
+Leetcode may change the way they handle sessions at any time, remove this endpoint, rate limit it, or do anything else.
+Since this script is using deprecated way of creating sessions, it's just a matter of time when they will remove it and this script will stop working.